-One of the early public universities, the University of Perugia was founded in 1308 and was immediately recognized by the pope at the time, Pope Clement V. Before that, it had already existed as a place of study, but this recognition raised it to a studium generale.
+One of the early public universities, the University of Perugia was founded in 1308 and was immediately recognised by the pope at the time, Pope Clement V. Before that, it had already existed as a place of study, but this recognition raised it to a studium generale.
 Numerous popes have studied within its walls, and it can count Luca Pacioli, the father of accounting, as one of its more well-known former faculty members.
-Nowadays, it has an enrollment of about 28,000 students.
+Nowadays, it has an enrolment of about 28,000 students.